Troubleshooting

 kill -9 <PID>

-1. Use a different port:
+1. Use a different port: Pass --server-port to resonate serve to bind a different port:

-Configuration file errors
+Configuration file errors#

 Symptoms: